Time or space? Why not both?

 * * * * * * * * * *

 “I don’t know Doc, the effect seems to be pretty much linear.
-More energy just increases the time and distance.
+More energy just increases the time shift and the distance where the balls come out.
 Maybe it’s not dark matter at all,” I suggested cautiously.
 “Maybe you made a wormhole?”

 We’d run the machine to its limits and the balls continued to appear in a very predictable manner.
 I no longer believed that they were being converted to dark matter, not even temporarily.
 The Doc had said that his machine warped space-time, so the idea of a wormhole seemed plausible to me.